thejsway/thejsway/manuscript/appendix02.md

 This book uses [ESLint](http://eslint.org) for linting code.
 ESLint is a very flexible tool and you can tailor it to your specific needs.
 Different set of ESLint rules have emerged, notably one based on the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).

-> This opiniated style guide is well worth a read.
+> This opinionated style guide is well worth a read.

 This book's ESLint configuration extends the AirBnb and Prettier rules (Prettier getting the precedence), with a few minor deviations.